 Some people develop a deep curiosity in a field or skill from an early age that shapes their career path.
 Such is the case for Jonathan Maiorine whose last name coincidentally rhymes with ‘marine’!
-As a young boy growing up by Barnegat Bay, New Jersey, Jonathan was always curious about the ocean.
+As a young boy growing up in Barnegat Bay, New Jersey, Jonathan was always curious about the ocean.
 A friend from high school, who knew of his interest, mentioned a college focused on merchant marine and military services near Buzzard Bay, on the Cape Cod Canal.

 Following his passion, Jonathan graduated from Massachusetts Maritime Academy in 1993 where he spent ‘semesters at sea’ on training ships to gain hands-on merchant marine experience and earned both a degree in Marine Transportation and an unlimited tonnage deck officer license from the US Coast Guard.

-After a year working aboard tank vessels and oil spill response vessels between New York and New Orleans, Jonathan joined the US Coast Guard where he served for 23 years inspecting commercial cargo and passenger vessels and waterfront facilities, traveling abroad and living in seven different homes across the continental US and Hawaii.
+After a year of working aboard tank vessels and oil spill response vessels between New York and New Orleans, Jonathan joined the US Coast Guard where he served for 23 years inspecting commercial cargo and passenger vessels and waterfront facilities, traveling abroad and living in seven different homes across the continental US and Hawaii.
 Following a short break, Jonathan accepted a position as Vice President of Fleet Operations with International Registries, Inc, which helps manage the world’s third largest commercial vessel registry for the Republic of the Marshall Islands.
 Here he took on a global role and learned more about the commercial side of the maritime business until April 2021.

 The Path to Success